 None of the sites are right on the shore, but the campground is a very short walk from Witch Cove Beach and Naples Beach, both of which allow swimming.
 There is also a boat launch on Lake Sebago that is right below the campground, so you can enjoy an entire day at the beach without ever having to travel far from your RV.

 Each campsite features a grill and picnic table.
 Within the campground, there are drinking water stations, restrooms, showers, dishwashing stations, and telephones.
-The only thing the campground lacks is sewage hookups, but the dump station at the entrance makes it so this isn't a problem.
+The only thing the campground lacks is sewage hookups, but a dump station is available at the entrance.
 A portion of the sites are available to reserve, but only until early September.
 Keep in mind that no pets are allowed at this campground.

 Sebago Lake State Park Campground